Get help today 888-685-5770 or sign up for 24/7 text support.

 More on the 12 Traditions and Addiction Treatment

-While Alcoholics Anonymous has helped many achieve and maintain recovery, it’s important to understand that some may need additional help.
-While the 12 Steps and the 12 Traditions can help one build a foundation for recovery, there are addiction treatment options that can help one reach recovery.
-Evidence-based treatment programs, like the ones offered by American Addiction Centers (AAC), have been shown to be effective at help people find recovery from alcohol and drug addiction.
-Our toll-free, 24/7 addiction helpline can connect you with compassionate professionals who can answer questions you may have about AA and addiction treatment, connect your with addiction treatment centers, and help to verify your insurance coverage.
+While Alcoholics Anonymous (AA) has helped many achieve and maintain recovery, it’s important to understand that some may need additional help.
+While the 12 Steps and the traditions can help one build a foundation for recovery, there are addiction treatment options that can help you recover.
+Evidence-based treatment programs, like the ones offered by American Addiction Centers (AAC), are effective at helping people find recovery from alcohol and drug addiction.
+Our free, 24/7 addiction helpline can connect you with compassionate admissions navigators who can answer questions you may have about AA and addiction treatment, connect you with addiction treatment centers, and help verify your insurance coverage.
 Don’t delay, call us today at to begin your journey to recovery.